Libertree/libertree/doc/protocol.md

 the requester SHOULD retry the POST request at a future time, but MAY elect not to after several rejections.

+### POST-DELETE

+Request Parameters:

+    {
+      "id": <post id on requester>,
+    }

+Response Structure:

+    { "code": "OK" }
+    |
+    { "code": "NOT FOUND" }

+A requester would use the POST-DELETE command to request that a remote server delete their copy of a post that originated at the requester.

+Responders MAY return a "NOT FOUND" code to indicate that it has no record of the given post.

 ### COMMENT

 Request Parameters: